 The operation of the circuit is descibed below, including its drawbacks and improvements.
 The operation also discusses selection of components, an area that is typically not well-covered at most sites.

 It appears that component selection is not well understood because of the unique characteristics of a resonant Royer-type oscillator.
 The component stresses are considerable with this type of circuit because of the resonant operation of the primary which generates large voltages and currents that can stress poorly-selected components.

 This section describes the basic operation of the ZVS Driver, including the design and purpose and selection of components.
-The descriptions below refer to Schematic 1
+The descriptions below refer to Schematic 1 and Schematic 2.

 The ignoring the power supply chokes and resonating capacitor(s), the ZVS circuit is simply a push-pull FET-based oscillator where the drain of each FET is cross-coupled to the gate of the opposite (out of phase) FET.

 The operation of this kind of driver for the primary of a transformer is very straightforward and need not be discussed here.

 The circuit is fed from the power supply through a center-tapped primary coil and a single choke or from two separate chokes connected to the FET drains (as shown in Schematic 1).